In chess, specific tactical concepts can be likened to the building blocks of a language.

-A counter-threat is a move that ignores your opponent’s threat since you believe you can make an even stronger threat.
+A counter-threat is a move that seemingly ignores your opponent’s threat since you believe you can make an even stronger threat.

 In other words, black will try to make a move with his queen that wins a tempo.

-Winning a tempo
+3. Winning a Tempo

 In chess, tempo means “a move”.
 Winning a tempo then means you gain a free move by making a threat that forces your opponent to make a defensive move.
 At the same time you achieve something useful.

-Threats vs. Winning a tempo
+Threats vs. Winning a Tempo

 White’s last move, b2-b4, is a threat to the black queen but it is not a tempo move since black is not forced to make a defensive move.
 Instead, he responded in an aggressive way.